Roasting Perfect Turkey Guidelines

 Use a large spoon to scoop up the juices and drizzle over the turkey.

-5. Turkey Cooking Times – The new roasting times are based on the recommendations above and on an internal temperature, and 325 degree F. oven temperature.
+5. What are turkey cooking times? – The new roasting times are based on the recommendations above and on an internal temperature, and 325 degree F. oven temperature.
 These times are approximate and should always be used in conjunction with a properly placed meat thermometer for roasting perfect turkey.

 Approximate Turkey Cooking Times: